 One of the best ingredients to include in your own pre-workout stack is Beta-Alanine.
 The power of Beta-Alanine is unrivaled in the sports supplement world.
 Beta-Alanine is a non-essential beta amino acid that’s proven to help you surpass your usual rep threshold and increase your workout volume.
 Beta-Alanine is so powerful because it’s converted into carnosine – a dipeptide that helps counteract the development of lactic acid.
 Lactic acid is what causes the burning sensation in your muscles that results in muscle fatigue, which eventually translates into a loss of power.

-Some of the notable benefits of adding Beta-Alanine to your pre-workout stack include
+Benefits of adding Beta-Alanine to your own pre-workout stack include

 - Delayed Muscle Fatigue